nafizjiwa/ReactQuestionAnswer/README.md

 ## REACT
-1. Why do we need to `import React from "react"` in our files?
+1. Why do we need to `import React from "react"` in our files?</br>
 React defines JSX.
 JSX is a syntax extension that looks like HTML but is actually JavaScript. </br>
 JSX gets transformed into React.createElement() calls, which React uses to create and manage virtual DOM elements.</br>

-2. If I were to console.log(page) in index.js, what would show up?
+2. If I were to console.log(page) in index.js, what would show up?</br>
 Page refers to a JavaScript object containing React elements that describe the structure and content of the UI that React will eventually render to real DOM.</br>

-3. What's wrong with this code:
+3. What's wrong with this code:</br>
 ```
         const page = (
             <h1>Hello</h1>
             <p>This is my website!</p>
         )
 ```
-We need our JSX to be nested under a single parent element.
+We need our JSX to be nested under a single parent element. </br>

         const page = (
             <div> ----> Parent